IlyasHabeeb/Machine_Learning/ML_Assignment_1/README.markdown

 This Assignment has been done together by Mohammed Ilyas Habeeb and Faiyaz Sundrani.

-This zip file contains three files:
+This folder contains five files:

 1. HW_1.ipynb - The iPython Notebook that contains the source code for the programming part in Assignment 1